apache/spark/README.md

     sbt/sbt package

+Spark also supports building using Maven.
+If you would like to build using Maven, see the [instructions for building Spark with Maven](http://spark-project.org/docs/latest/building-with-maven.html) in the spark documentation..

 To run Spark, you will need to have Scala's bin directory in your `PATH`, or you will need to set the `SCALA_HOME` environment variable to point to where you've installed Scala.
 Scala must be accessible through one of these